 7.9 Noise and light

-Provide a description of the expected emissions of noise and light from the proposed operations and any potential environmental effects, especially any impacts of noise on avoidance, masking and availability of prey (e.g., on marine mammals) and fish.
-Provide a description of the measures that will be taken to ensure compliance with applicable environmental quality objectives and quantitative thresholds for noise and light levels for relevant fauna, in accordance with these regulations and the applicable Standard, and taking into account the relevant Guidelines.
-[The deleted part has been suggested moved to section 8.6.1.1.
+Provide a description of the expected emissions of noise and light from the proposed operations [] [The deleted part has been suggested moved to section 8.6.1.1.
 See facilitator comment for more information].

 7.10 Greenhouse gas emissions and climate change

 Provide an assessment of gas and chemical emissions from proposed operations, relative to emissions both natural and anthropogenic activities.
-Subsections should include estimated greenhouse gas emissions and a greenhouse gas emissions assessment where appropriate.
-Effects of mining on ocean climate mitigation functions and services should be described (including any anticipated alteration of CO2 uptake and sequestration, or nutrient cycling.)
+Subsections should include estimated greenhouse gas emissions and a greenhouse gas emissions assessment where appropriate.]
 [The deleted part has been suggested moved to section 8.6.1.2.
 See facilitator comment for more information].

 7.13 Cumulative impacts